Things to Do in the Black Hills, SD (The Perfect 5-Day Itinerary)

 Before coming to the Black Hills, I'm sure you will do your research on the area, finding lots of information on Wall (and Wall Drug), the Badlands, and Mt.
 Rushmore.
 Because these topics have been so well written about, I'm going to skip them here with no more than a slight mention that in my own humble opinion, Wall is a crowded tourist trap and not worth the stop.
 I know many others who disagree with me, but that is just my own personal opinion.
 Can't say I didn't warn you . . . .

-Note: I am writing this assuming you will be starting your week on a Monday, but of course you are not locked into doing all of this on the days I suggest.
-Just keep in mind that the suggestion for day five is only available Fridays and Saturdays, so you will want to make sure to pay attention to when to fit that day in so you don't end up missing one of the best feasts in the Hills!
+Bear in mind that my suggestion for day five is only available Fridays and Saturdays, so you will want to make sure to pay attention to when to fit that day in so you don't end up missing one of the best feasts in the Hills!

 Custer State Park